SHOKAITEI!

 23 December 1918 -19 July 1919:

 After World War I, USN minesweepers sweep one-mile wide channels into the principal ports serving troops returning from Europe.
-FINCH, in the approach to New York harbor, is one of seven Lapwing Class minesweepers temporarily stationed as Navy lightships at the five approaches to the ports of disembarkation.
+USS FINCH, in the approach to New York harbor, is one of seven Lapwing Class minesweepers temporarily stationed as Navy lightships at the five approaches to the ports of disembarkation.
 Each ship is equipped with illumination, fog signal, and submarine bell signal apparatus.

 17 July 1920: